HarlodB14/TreePainterProject/README.md

 An Application I made for a coding assignment.
 Where you can add random trees that relatively look smaller the further away a tree is.
-Play a movie to let them move for a landscape aesthetic feeling. add 100 trees immediately.
-And save it your desktop :)
+Play a movie to let them move for a landscape aesthetic feeling.
+Or add 100 trees immediately.
+And save it to your desktop too :)